Q: My mango is not fruiting / my mango drops all the fruit before it ripens.

 Once your large mango tree is smaller, follow the pruning techniques from the videos.

 This is also done with both avocado and mango to top work (graft on a new or more popular cultivar) onto an existing tree.
-Do not top work unless you can successfully graft on a seedling, or you know a grafting expert who is willing to help.
+This is advanced stuff: do not top work unless you can successfully graft on a seedling, or you know a grafting expert who is willing to help.

 .
 Top working fruit trees into a new cultivar